JinLiangOu/DPFN/README.md

 - Refer to `./inference` for **inference** without the ground truth image.
 - Refer to `./basicsr/calculate_params_flops.py` for calculating the **parameters and flops.**
-- Please note that the RepDPFN in the basicsr/arch has not undergone convolutional reparameterization.
-If required, please process it using the reparameter function.

 ## How To Train